Two people in business attire talking together while sitting down on armchairs.

 How Much Will A Real Estate Mentorship Program Cost?

 The cost of a real estate mentorship program can range from hundreds to thousands of dollars per month.
-Some programs forgo monthly payments in favor of splitting a fraction of the profits from your first deals after going through the program.
+Some programs forgo monthly payments in favor of splitting a fraction of the profits from your first few deals after going through the program.
 On the other hand, many mentors are happy to offer guidance free of charge.

 Paid mentorship programs can be a great way to ensure your mentor is focused on your needs.
 Creating a formal business arrangement and mentorship system can be easier when you both have a financial incentive to make the relationship work.
-On the other hand, great mentorship programs can be expensive and cheaper options may not give you the information or attention you need to get started.

 Unpaid mentorships sound great, but they have their downsides.
 An experienced real estate investor working on their own business may not have enough time to commit to the mentor relationship.
-It also may be harder to create a formal mentorship system with consistent meetings and input from the mentor without a financial incentive.
+It may also be harder to create a formal mentorship system with consistent meetings and input from the mentor without a financial incentive.

 Ask Questions

-Coming to your mentorship meeting with a list of questions is the best way to tailor the lessons to your needs and show your mentor that you are doing the work required to make the meetings worth it.
+Coming to your mentorship meeting with a list of questions is the best way to tailor the lessons to your needs and show your mentor that you’re taking the meetings seriously.
 If you're just starting out, ask more general questions about what types of real estate investing you should pursue, what markets you should enter, and how you should assess your risk tolerance.
-If you are deeper into the real estate process, look for details on assessing property values, negotiating with buyers and sellers, and gathering financing for your deals.

 Take Notes